stripethree/food-formulas/formulas/jasmine-rice.md

 * 1/2 tsp pink Himalayan salt

 ### Assembly
-* combine all ingredients into a medium saucepan and bring to a boil
+* Combine all ingredients into a medium saucepan and bring to a boil
-* stir once, cover, reduce heat to low and simmer for 18 minutes
+* Stir once, cover, reduce heat to low and simmer for 18 minutes
-* let stand covered for 5 minutes
+* Let stand covered for 5 minutes
-* fluff with fork and serve
+* Fluff with fork and serve

 ### Notes
 * [Source]